26 Jul How often should landlords have EICR?

 New requirements for mandatory electrical safety Landlords EICR checks

-Landlords EICR Testing – The regulations come to force 1st July 2020, all new private tenancies in England will need to ensure that electrical installations are inspected and tested by a qualified person before the tenancy begins.
+Landlords EICR Testing – The regulations come to force 1st July 2020, all new private tenancies in England will need to ensure that electrical installations have been inspected and tested by a qualified person before the tenancy begins.
 The landlord will then need to ensure that the installation is inspected and tested at least every five years – and more often if the most recent safety report requires it.

 For existing tenancies, an electrical safety test will need to be carried out by 1 April 2021, with regular tests following this as outlined above.